It’s easy to romanticise Portland.

 Portland is a city that oozes laid-back cool.
 It’s famous for breathtaking views, iconic style, and for “keeping it weird”.
 It’s also one of the top destinations in the US for coffee culture, craft beer, and hyped up culinary combos.
 There’s a managerie of awesome things to do!

 The capital and largest city in Oregon, Portland covers more than 375 square kilometres in the Pacific Northwest and is divided intto two by the Willamette River.
-On either side, you’ll find incredible neighbourhoods and districts to explore.
+On either side, you’ll find incredible neighborhoods and districts to explore.

 At the heart of Portland is Downtown.
-Located next to the Willamette River, this central neighbourhood is where you’ll find the commercial, cultural and tourist districts.
+Located next to the Willamette River, this central neighborhood is where you’ll find the commercial, cultural and tourist districts.
 A disproportional number of the best places to visit in Portland are located here.

 To the north of Downtown are Pearl District and Nob Hill.
-Popular with tourists, these two neighbourhoods are within walking distance of the city’s main attractions and boast a great variety of upscale eateries, hip bars and trendy Portland hangouts.
+Popular with tourists, these two neighborhoods are within walking distance of the city’s main attractions and boast a great variety of upscale eateries, hip bars and trendy Portland hangouts.

 The Old Town encompasses a high quantity of mystique and history.
 The old town’s Chinatown is exceptional fun, offering a brilliant diversity of eateries, cafes and unusual decor.
 Tea houses are a particular speciality of this area.